awsdocs/amazon-s3-userguide/doc_source/finding-canonical-user-id.md

 ## Using the S3 console \(federated user\)<a name="canonical-id-federated-user"></a>

 Follow these steps to find the canonical user ID for your account when you are signed in to the AWS Management Console as a federated user\.
 For more information about federated users, see [Federating existing users](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction_identity-management.html##intro-identity-federation) in the *IAM User Guide*\.
+**Note**
+To verify that you've signed into the AWS Management Console as a federated user, on the AWS Management Console page, choose your account information and check the expanded account information\.
+If **Federated user** is showing in the account information, you are signed in as a federated user\.

 1. Sign in to the console as a federated user\.